Read Time: 3-minute article

 • Pursue growth potential with protection from market loss

-• Reduce the effects of low interest rates and inflation on savings
+• Help reduce the effects of low interest rates and inflation on savings

 • Provide income for a surviving spouse